dvreeze/yaidom/doc/checklist.rst

 During this evolution it is tried to make yaidom meaner and cleaner.
 Much of it is discovered, rather than designed up-front.
 Discovering the "core of yaidom" requires experimentation, lots of it.
 For example, the functional update support of version 1.5 required many committed (!) attempts to have it evolve into a worthy companion to the query and transformation APIs.
-The constant need for experimentation makes evolving yaidom without frequent backwards-incompatible changes impractical.
+The constant need for experimentation makes evolving yaidom without sufficiently frequent backwards-incompatible changes quite hard to achieve.
+Of course, in spite of the experimentation, once a new version is released, the impact should be clear and no larger than needed.
+Deprecation may help, but not always.

 On the other hand, the public API of yaidom 1.X is getting more and more stable.
 The query API and transformation API have been reasonably stable from the user point of view for quite some time.
 The update API is also getting more stable.